DominicKramer/notelab/NoteLab/info/info/readme.txt

 helps the development of new software, and also helps improve existing software.

-With that in mind I, Dominic Kramer, NoteLab's lead software developer, would like to thank Silvestre Herrera for his wonderful icon collection Dropline Neu, which serves as the custom icon set for NoteLab.
+With that in mind I, Dominic Kramer, NoteLab's lead software developer, would like to thank Silvestre Herrera for his wonderful icon collection Dropline Neu, which, prior to NoteLab version 0.2, served as the main icon set for NoteLab.
 Most of the icons used in NoteLab were created by Silvestre.
 However, I did occasionally modify some of his icons so that they were customized for NoteLab.
 For more information about the Dropline Neu, icon set, see Silvestre's website at http://www.silvestre.com.ar.
 The Dropline Neu icon set used in NoteLab is licensed under the GNU GPL.

+Also, as of NoteLab version 0.2, the Tango Desktop Project's Tango icon set formed the basis for NoteLab's new icon set.
+Without the hard work of the developers of the Tango icon set, it would have been impossible for me to provide such a nice icons for NoteLab.
+The Tango Desktop Project's homepage is http://tango.freedesktop.org.

 Next I would like to note that although I designed, developed, and wrote the entire NoteLab application myself I would like to thank several open-source projects.
 That